Catalysis of entanglement and other quantum resources: Applications of quantum catalysis

 Here, $I$ represents coherent information and can be expressed as $I(\rho,\Lambda)=S(\Lambda[\rho])-S(\openone\otimes\Lambda[\ket{\psi_\rho}\!\bra{\psi_\rho}])$ \cite{SchumacherPhysRevA.54.2629,LloydPhysRevA.55.1613} and $\ket{\psi_\rho}$ represents some purification of $\rho$.

 If the communicating parties can use the quantum channel only once, they will typically not be able to transmit qubits faithfully through the channel.
 However, the situation changes if they have access to entangled catalysts~\cite{Datta2022entanglement}.
-The figure of merit in this setup is the catalytic quantum capacity~\cite{Datta2022entanglement}
+The figure of merit in this setup is quantified via catalytic quantum capacity~\cite{Datta2022entanglement}

 where $\{\mu_n\}$ is a sequence of states obtained by a single use of the noisy quantum channel $\Lambda$ and approximate catalysis~\cite{Datta2022entanglement}.
 Note that the catalytic quantum capacity is an integer, and can be zero even for channels which are not entanglement-breaking.
 A lower bound on the catalytic quantum capacity can be obtained as~\cite{Datta2022entanglement}